-Taken together, the results of the first set of analyses indicate that the crania of living humans with CM-I are significantly different in terms of shape from the crania of living humans without CM-I. They also indicate that the shape differences between living humans with and

-- 228 without CM-I are especially apparent in the basic anium.
-Thus, the results of the first set of - analyses support the key assumption of the Archaic Homo Introgression Hypothesis. - 230
+Taken together, the results of the first set of analyses indicate that the crania of living humans with CM-I are significantly different in terms of shape from the crania of living humans without CM-I. They also indicate that the shape differences between living humans with and without CM-I are especially apparent in the basicranium.
+Thus, the results of the first set of analyses support the key assumption of the Archaic Homo Introgression Hypothesis.

-231 Comparison of living humans with and without CM-I to fossil OTUs
+Comparison of living humans with and without CM-I to fossil OTUs

-- The PCA that included all six OTUs yielded seven PCs that met the criterion for inclusion. - 233 Together, these PCs accounted for 57% of the shape variation. - The Procrustes distances between the two living human OTUs and the fossil OTUs are listed in Table 2.
-The distances show that living humans with CM-I are closer in shape to Neanderthals than are living humans without CM-I, while living humans without CM-I are closer in shape to H. erectus, H. heidelbergensis, and fossil H. sapiens. - The CVA performed on the retained PCs yielded five CVs, due to the inclusion of six groups.
-The scatter-plot in Figure 5 shows CV2 (26% of the variation) plotted against CV1 (58% of the variation).
-None of the other scatter-plots generated from the CVs revealed noteworthy - 241 patterns, so we will not discuss them. - There are three clusters of specimens in the CVA plot in Figure 5.
+The PCA that included all six OTUs yielded seven PCs that met the criterion for inclusion.
+Together, these PCs accounted for 57% of the shape variance.
+The Procrustes distances between the two living human OTUs and the fossil OTUs are listed in Table 2.
+The distances show that living humans with CM-I are closer in shape to Neanderthals than living humans without CM-I, while living humans without CM-I are closer in shape to H. erectus, H. heidelbergensis, and fossil H. sapiens.

+The CVA performed on the retained PCs yielded five CVs, due to the inclusion of six groups.
+The scatter plot in Fig. 5 shows CV2 (26% of the variation) plotted against CV1 (58% of the variation).
+None of the other scatter plots generated from the CVs revealed noteworthy patterns, so we will not discuss them.

+There are three clusters of specimens in the CVA plot in Fig. 5.
 One of these clusters consists of the two H. erectus specimens.
 These specimens are located towards the positive end of CV1 and the negative end of CV2.
-A second cluster is formed by the three Neanderthal specimens. - 245 This cluster is located close to halfway along CV1 and at the positive end of CV2.
-The third - cluster is the largest of the three and is positioned towards the negative end of CV1 and the - 247 middle of CV2.
-It comprises the living humans with CM-I, the living humans without CM-I, the - two fossil H. sapiens specimens, and the H. heidelbergensis specimen.
-Within this cluster, the - 249 living humans with CM-I are, in general, located more towards the positive end of CV2 than are - the living humans without CM-I. One of the two fossil H. sapiens specimens overlaps with both - living human OTUs but the other aligns solely with the living humans with CM-I on CV2.
-The H. heidelbergensis specimen is located well within the zone of overlap between the two living - human OTUs, close the centre of CV2. - Because no clear differences between living humans with and without CM-I are discernible on CV1, we will concentrate on the shape changes that occur on CV2, which can be understood with the aid of the wireframes at the top and bottom of Figure 4.
-Compared to living humans without CM-I, living humans with CM-I tend to have a less globular cranial vault, more caudally located pterions and lambdas, relatively smaller foramen magnums, and flatter occipital bone, especially posterior to the foramen magnum (i.e., the squamous part).
-The Neanderthal specimens differ from the living humans without CM-I in the same way, as do the fossil H. sapiens specimens.
+A second cluster is formed by the three Neanderthal specimens.
+This cluster is located close to halfway along CV1 and at the positive end of CV2.
+The third cluster is the largest of the three and is positioned towards the negative end of CV1 and the middle of CV2.
+It comprises the living humans with CM-I, the living humans without CM-I, the two fossil H. sapiens specimens, and the H. heidelbergensis specimen.
+Within this cluster, the living humans with CM-I are, in general, located more towards the positive end of CV2 than are the living humans without CM-I. One of the two fossil H. sapiens specimens overlaps with both living human OTUs but the other aligns solely with the living humans with CM-I on CV2.
+The H. heidelbergensis specimen is located well within the zone of overlap between the two living human OTUs, close to the centre of CV2.